Leap year: Folk traditions

 In Finland, the tradition is that if a man refuses a woman's proposal on leap day, he should buy her the fabrics for a skirt.

-In France, since 1980, a satirical newspaper titled La Bougie du Sapeur is published only on leap year, on February 29.
+In France, since 1980, a satirical newspaper titled La Bougie du Sapeur is published only on leap year, on 29 February.

 In Greece, marriage in a leap year is considered unlucky.
 One in five engaged couples in Greece will plan to avoid getting married in a leap year.

-In February 1988 the town of Anthony in Texas, declared itself "leap year capital of the world", and an international leapling birthday club was started.
+In February 1988 the town of Anthony, Texas, declared itself the "leap year capital of the world", and an international leapling birthday club was started.

 Birthdays

-A person born on February 29 may be called a "leapling" or a "leaper".
-In common years, they usually celebrate their birthdays on February 28.
-In some situations, March 1 is used as the birthday in a non-leap year, since it is the day following February 28.
+A person born on 29 February may be called a "leapling" or a "leaper".
+In common years, they celebrate their birthdays on 28 February or 1 March.

 Technically, a leapling will have fewer birthday anniversaries than their age in years.
 This phenomenon may be exploited for dramatic effect when a person is declared to be only a quarter of their actual age, by counting their leap-year birthday anniversaries only.
 For example, in Gilbert and Sullivan's 1879 comic opera The Pirates of Penzance, Frederic (the pirate apprentice) discovers that he is bound to serve the pirates until his 21st birthday (that is, when he turns 88 years old, since 1900 was not a leap year) rather than until his 21st year.

 For legal purposes, legal birthdays depend on how local laws count time intervals.

 Taiwan

-The Civil Code of Taiwan since October 10, 1929, implies that the legal birthday of a leapling is February 28 in common years:
+The Civil Code of Taiwan since 10 October 1929, implies that the legal birthday of a leapling is 28 February in common years:

 Hong Kong

-Since 1990 non-retroactively, Hong Kong considers the legal birthday of a leapling March 1 in common years:
+Since 1990 non-retroactively, Hong Kong considers the legal birthday of a leapling 1 March in common years:

+UK

+In the UK 1 March is considered to be a leapling's legal birthday.